 According to Dr. Lande, the best place to start if you’re dealing with a sleeping problem is to schedule an appointment with your physician.

 “During the examination, the physician will try to identify the extent of a person’s sleeping problem,” says Dr. Lande.
-“For instance, sleep may be delayed because of excessive worrying, or interrupted because of nightmares or snoring.”
+“For instance, sleep may be delayed because of excessive worrying, or interrupted because of nightmares, snoring or night sweats.”

 In addition, the physician will inquire about a patient’s behaviors just prior to going to bed, such as reading in bed, eating a meal, consuming alcohol or caffeine, or exercising.